-31 SEC.
-70. Section 8266 of the Education Code is amended to 32 read:

-8266. (a) Notwithstanding Section 8265, the assigned reimbursement rate of a direct classroom services program (1) contracting with the department, (2) operating under licensing standards for child care and development facilities specified by Section 1500 et seq. of the Health and Safety Code and by Title 22 of the California Code California Code of Regulations, and (3) with less than a majority of subsidized children enrolled in the facility, shall be equivalent to the fee paid for the same service by families of nonsubsidized children.

-- (b) It is not the intent of the Legislature to preclude an agency with a contract with the department from adjusting the fees charged to nonsubsidized children during the contract year.
+- SEC.
+71. Section 8266 of the Education Code is amended to read: - 8266. (a) Notwithstanding Section 8265, the assigned reimbursement rate of a direct-classroom services early learning program (1) contracting with the department, (2) operating under licensing standards for child care and development facilities specified by Section 1500 et seq. of the Health and Safety Code and by Title 22 of the California Code of Regulations, and (3) with less than a majority of subsidized children enrolled in the facility, shall be equivalent to the fee paid for the same service by families of nonsubsidized children. - (b) It is not the intent of the Legislature to preclude an agency with a contract with the department from adjusting the fees charged to nonsubsidized children during the contract year.
 In no event shall the assigned reimbursement rate exceed the standard reimbursement rate established pursuant to Section 8265. - (c) An agency subject to this section shall provide documentation to the department that subsidized children, as necessary and appropriate, shall receive supportive services through county welfare departments, resource and referral programs, or other existing community resources, or all of them.

-8266.1.
-Commencing with the 1995-96 fiscal year and each fiscal year thereafter, for the purposes of this chapter, reimbursement rates shall be adjusted by the following reimbursement factors for direct classroom services programs with a standard reimbursement rate, but shall not apply to the Resource and Referral Programs resource and referral programs set forth in Article 2 (commencing with Section 8210), the Alternative Payment Programs alternative payment programs set forth in Article 3 (commencing with Section 8220), the part-day California state preschool programs set forth in Article 7 (commencing with Section 8235), the schoolage community child care services programs set forth in Article 22 (commencing with Section 8460), or to the schoolage parent and infant development programs:
+- 37 SEC.
+72. Section 8266.1 of the Education Code is amended to 38 read: - 39 8266.1.
+Commencing with the 1995-96 fiscal year and each 40 fiscal year thereafter, for the purposes of this chapter, reimbursement rates shall be adjusted by the following reimbursement factors for direct classroom early learning services programs with a standard reimbursement rate, but shall not apply to the resource and referral programs set forth in Article 2 (commencing with Section 8210), the alternative payment programs set forth in Article 3 (commencing with Section 8220), or the part-day California state preschool programs set forth in Article 7 (commencing with Section 8235), the schoolage community child care services programs set forth in Article 22 (commencing with Section 8460), or to the schoolage parent and infant development programs: 8235).

-- (a) For direct classroom services program providers serving children for less than four hours per day, the reimbursement factor is 55 percent of the standard reimbursement rate. - (b) For direct classroom services program providers serving children for not less than four hours per day, and less than six and one-half hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate.
-For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than four hours per day, and less than seven hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate.

-(c) For direct classroom services program providers serving children for not less than six and one-half hours per day, and less than 10 and one-half hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate.
-For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than seven hours per day, and less than 10 hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate.

-(d) For direct classroom services program providers serving children for $10 \frac{1}{2}$ hours or more per day, the reimbursement factor is 118 percent of the standard reimbursement rate.
+- (a) For direct-classroom services program providers early learning services serving children for less than four hours per day, the reimbursement factor is 55 percent of the standard reimbursement rate. - (b) For direct-classroom services program providers early learning services serving children for not less than four hours per day, and less than six and one-half hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate.
+For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than four hours per day, and less than seven hours per day, the reimbursement factor is 75 percent of the standard reimbursement rate. - (c) For direct-classroom services program providers early learning services serving children for not less than six and one-half hours per day, and less than $10\frac{1}{2}$ hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate.
+For providers operating under the At Risk Child Care Program set forth in Article 15.5 (commencing with Section 8350) and serving children for not less than seven hours per day, and less than 10 hours per day, the reimbursement factor is 100 percent of the standard reimbursement rate. - (d) For direct-classroom services program providers early learning services serving children for $10 \frac{1}{2}$ hours or more per day, the reimbursement factor is 118 percent of the standard reimbursement rate. - 38 SEC.
+68.